What I Wish I had Known when I was 9

 I knew I wanted to be Sarah Bakely’s man!

-I didn’t really know what that meant at the time, except I hoped we’d get married someday, because that’s what people who loved each other did back when I was nine.
+I didn’t really know what that meant at the time, except I hoped we’d get married someday, because, when I was nine, that’s what people who loved each other did.
 (But not when they were nine.)

 The only trick?
 I don’t remember actually talking to Sarah.
 Ever.